htsuruo/firebase-extensions/back-up-firestore-to-storage/POSTINSTALL.md

 # See it in action

-You can test out this extension right away!

-Visit the following URL:
-${function:greetTheWorld.url}
+You just need to wait until the scheduled time in ${param:SCHEDULE}.

 # Using the extension

-When triggered by an HTTP request, this extension responds with the following specified greeting: "${param:GREETING} World from ${param:EXT_INSTANCE_ID}".
+When triggered by scheduled time, this extension creates a Firestore backup objects in [${param:BUCKET_NAME}](https://console.cloud.google.com/storage/browser/${param:BUCKET_NAME}).

-To learn more about Schedule functions, visit the [Schedule functions](https://firebase.google.com/docs/functions/schedule-functions?gen=2nd).
+To learn more about Firebase Pub/Sub triggers, visit the [functions documentation](https://firebase.google.com/docs/functions/pubsub-events?gen=2nd).

 # Monitoring